Quantum-Accelerators/quacc/docs/src/install/alt_workflows/overview.md

 Cons:

-- Defining the right configuration options for your HPC machine can be a challenge
+- Defining the right configuration options for your desired HPC setup can be a challenge
 - The visual dashboard is not as user friendly as some other solutions
-- It is not trivial to run across distributed HPC environments
+- It is not designed for workflows with steps running across multiple resources
 - The concept of always returning a "future" object can be confusing for new users

 ## Prefect